amorriscode/anthonymorris.dev/data/second-brain/company interview questions.md

 # Company Interview Questions

+## Thinking Like a VC
+1. How many shares are outstanding and what's the current valuation?
+	- What percentage of total shares you'll own
+	- How much will those shares be worth?
+2. What is a high/medium/low outcome for the company?
+What are the likelihoods for each?
+	- Everyone has a different definition of success
+3. What's the annualized value of my equity in the event of a high/medium/low outcome?
+	- Hearing a founder articulate this can help reveal new info
+4. Would you sell?
+If so, when?
+5. How much capital will this company need to build?
+When's the next round?
+6. How much of the company do the founders still own?

 ## Growth and Priorities

 1. What's the biggest existential threat to this business?
 What are the things that keep you up at night?